ulfschneider/ulfschneider.github.io/_posts/articles/2013-03-26-self-organization.md

 ## Doing

 Done work has momentum.
 Let your task permeate yourself until a solution arises.
 Act, deliver, inspect and improve.
-In the agile movement this attitude is captured by a collection of cute sayings: "Cut through the noise by taking action" [Beedle and Schwaber 2002:27], "Deliver early and decide late", "Do, do right, do better".
+In the agile movement this attitude is captured by a collection of cute sayings: "Cut through the noise by taking action" [Beedle and Schwaber 2002:27], "Deliver early and decide late," "Do, do right, do better."

 This all comes down to, that in this complex self-organizing universe where always more is unknown than known theoretical models are not enough.